Hampton University

-The university offers 90 programs, including 50 bachelor's degree programs, 25 master's degree programs and nine doctoral programs.
+The university offers 90 degree programs, including 50 bachelor's degree programs, 25 master's degree programs, and 9 doctoral programs.
 The university has a satellite campus in Virginia Beach and also has online offerings.
 Hampton University is home to 16 research centers, including the Hampton University Proton Therapy Institute, the largest free-standing facility of its kind in the world.
-Hampton University is classified among "R2: Doctoral Universities – High research activity."
+Hampton University is classified among "R2: Doctoral Universities – High research activity".